wymeditor/wymeditor/docs/writing_plugins/api.rst

 =======================================================

-A helper function to ensure that the selection is restored to the same location after a potentially-complicated dom manipulation is performed.
-This also handles the case where the dom manipulation throws an error by cleaning up any selection markers that were added to the dom.
+A helper function to ensure that the selection is restored to the same location after a potentially complicated DOM manipulation is performed.
+This also handles the case where the DOM manipulation throws an error by cleaning up any selection markers that were added to the DOM.

 ``manipulationFunc`` is a function that takes no arguments and performs the manipulation.
 It should return true if changes were made that could have